asuszko/cuda_helpers/README.md

-# cuda_helpers
+f# cuda_helpers

 Submodule of a Python framework that allows a user to **GPU accelerate their Python code**.
 An object is created that handles the interface between Python and the GPU.
-This object is part of a larger container within the [pycu_interface](https://github.com/asuszko/pycu_interace).
-Thus, while this repo may be used standalone, it is recommended it be downloaded with [pycu_interface](https://github.com/asuszko/pycu_interace).
-Doing a recursive clone on [pycu_interface](https://github.com/asuszko/pycu_interace) will also clone [cuda_helpers](https://github.com/asuszko/cuda_helpers).
+This object is part of a larger container within the [pycu_interface](https://github.com/asuszko/pycu_interface).
+Thus, while this repo may be used standalone, it is recommended it be downloaded with [pycu_interface](https://github.com/asuszko/pycu_interface).
+Doing a recursive clone on [pycu_interface](https://github.com/asuszko/pycu_interface) will also clone [cuda_helpers](https://github.com/asuszko/cuda_helpers).

 ## Setup

 To compile the shared library, run the **setup.py** file found in the root folder from the command line, with optional argument(s) -arch, and -cc_bin if on Windows.
 On Windows, the NVCC compiler looks for cl.exe to compile the C/C++, which comes with Visual Studio.
 On Linux, it uses the built in GCC compiler.
 An example of a command line run to compile the code is given below:
 > python setup.py -arch=sm_50 -cc_bin="C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin"

-If you are unable to compile, you may [download precompiled libraries here](https://github.com/asuszko/pycu_interace_libs).
+If you are unable to compile, you may [download precompiled libraries here](https://github.com/asuszko/pycu_interface_libs).

 ## Compiler Requirements